Best Practices

 Pipeline Integration

-Pipeline infrastructures are heterogenous, so there is no universal answer how to integrate a build pipeline with OCM.
+Pipeline infrastructures are heterogeneous, so there is no universal answer how to integrate a build pipeline with OCM.
 Usually, the simplest way is using the OCM command line interface.
 Following you will find an example using GitHub actions.

 An typical workflow for a build step will create a component version and a transport archive: